dazinator/GitHookExperiment/README.md

 ## Example skeleton git hook

-Here is an example of a git "pre-commit" hook that uses C# script:
+Here is an example of a git "pre-commit" hook that uses C# script.
+You must have installed `dotnet-script` on your environment with `dotnet tool install -g dotnet-script` first.

 ```
 #!/usr/bin/env dotnet-script